Gordon Wood speaking at a podium

 Brown University

-Wood’s videos are used in these Choices Program curriculum units:
+Wood’s videos are used in the following Choices Program curriculum units:

 The American Revolution: Experiences of Rebellion